microsoft/ODBC-Specification/ODBC 4.0.md

 *columns-clause* ::= COLUMNS ( *field-definition* \[, *field-definition*\]… )

-*scalar-returning-clause* ::= RETURNING *data-type* \[*json-format-clause*\]
+*scalar-returning-clause* ::= RETURNING *type* \[*json-format-clause*\]

 *type* ::= {*data-type* | ROW ( *field-definition* \[, *field-definition*\]… ) } \[ARRAY | MULTISET\]

 *field-definition* ::= *field-name type*

-Where *command-text* is a textual query in the native language of the service.
-Any parenthesis not within single-quotation marks within command-text must be balanced.
+Where *command-text* is a textual query in the native language of the service, and *native-type* is the native type of the argument.
+If *native-type* is not provided, the driver should attempt to use a default type (generally string) which may fail if the native syntax is unable to perform the necessary conversion.

+Whether arguments in the *passing-clause* must be named is dependent upon the underlying native syntax.

 The *results-clause* is required for retrieving results from the native syntax and when embedding the native syntax in place of a query expression within a standard SQL statement.